cilium/cilium/Documentation/contributing/release/organization.rst

 New patch releases for stable branches are made periodically to provide security and bug fixes, based upon community demand and bugfix severity.
-Potential fixes for an upcoming release are first merged into the ``master`` branch, then backported to the relevant stable branches using the following criteria.
+Potential fixes for an upcoming release are first merged into the ``main`` branch, then backported to the relevant stable branches using the following criteria.